kiavashp/kiavashp.github.io/docs/_words/warmth.md

 category: story
 title: "Warmth"
 date: 2022-04-19
-summary: "Beyond the reach of the fires glow, light faded with the hours; but here it remained, as long as there was wood to feed."
+summary: "\"Beyond the reach of the fires glow, light faded with the hours; but here it remained, as long as there was wood to feed.\""
 ---

 Beyond the reach of the fires glow, light faded with the hours; but here it remained, as long as there was wood to feed.